Liz McDonald: Departure (2020)

-On 30 August 2020, Callard announced that she would remain with the soap for another year and would return sometime in 2021 to film Liz's exit storyline, after she underwent a routine hip operation which lead to complications.
-However on 7 February 2021, she retracted her statement and ruled out filming an exit storyline.
+On 30 August 2020, Callard announced that she would remain with the soap for another year, and would return sometime in 2021 to film Liz's exit storyline, after she underwent a routine hip operation which led to complications.

+However, on 7 February 2021, she retracted her statement, and ruled out filming an exit storyline.
 Speaking of her decision, Callard said "I loved Coronation Street.
 I still do and I always will.
 But sometimes it's just not your turn on the merry-go-round.
 It was a massive decision for me to make, but I believe I did it for the right reasons.
 I felt Liz had run her course.
 I'd hate to cheat any fans out there who were waiting and hoping for something amazing to happen to her.
 I felt like she'd lost her way.
 I was actually toying with the idea of going back to film an exit, but I felt that they wouldn't be able to do Liz justice under the current Covid restrictions.
 I want to preserve her.
 Considering the current climate for actors, it's unsurprising that everyone told me to go back and take the money, but that's just not me.
 I have to earn my pay.
 The pandemic has given me time to assess how I feel about everything and I'm sure that my time on the cobbles is up."